JaredTeo311/Capstone/README.md

 Check the files directory and run the code to install python libraries needed
 # command to install python libraries
-pip install pandas dash plotly tqdm scapy
+pip3 install pandas dash plotly tqdm scapy pyshark

+# command to install tshark for the parsing of packets from pcap to csv
+sudo apt-get install tshark

 CD to your directory containing the files, and run the following commands: